hmxmilohax/rb3-pc/pages/english/instruments/guitars/ps4-rb.md

 ## Mapping

-Older guitars may develop problematic whammy bars which cause issues while mapping. **You may have to Filter Noise to map correctly.**

 By default, XInput has most things bound correctly.
 You only need to remap the following:

 | **RPCS3** | **XInput** | **Guitar** |